influxdata/docs-v2/content/influxdb/v2.0/security/tokens/_index.md

 ---

 InfluxDB **API tokens** ensure secure interaction between InfluxDB and external tools such as clients or applications.
-A token belongs to an organization and identifies InfluxDB permissions within the organization.
+An API token belongs to a specific user and identifies InfluxDB permissions within the user's organization.

 Learn how to create, view, update, or delete an API token.